 If you’re on your own, try your wireless signal, but that’s not always possible in the wilderness.
 Try to stay or get somewhere that you might come across others.
 If need be, light a trio of signal fires as a distress signal, but these might not work until someone is actually looking for you, so make sure someone knows where you’re going and when you’re due back.

-If someone else might be at fault for your injury, it might be worth it to talk to a personal injury lawyer like Yosi Yahoudai at JNY Law.
+If someone else might be at fault for your injury, it might be worth it to talk to a lawyer or attorney that deals with accident injuries.
 Consultations are usually free, so there is very little risk involved.
+You might want to also consider estate planning.